Geography and Travel

 • GCSE Ecosystems, Tropical Rainforests and Hot Deserts – Pupils study food chains and food webs and the adaptations of organisms to tropical rainforests and deserts in year 10 Geography (Paper 1 Living World section); this is further developed in the Biology topic Ecology in Action towards the end of year 11 where students study the adaptations of organisms towards their environment.

-A – Level Media – A-Level students interpret sources using skills present in both areas.
+A Level Media – A Level students interpret sources such a ‘Capital’ and ‘Ghost Town’ using skills present in both areas.
 These skills are emphasised when completing work primarily on Changing Places unit.
-This also intentionally uses sources they have studied at GCSE English – London by William Blake which they are familiar with.
+In addition, how places are represented and influenced is a common theme between both subjects.

 On entry students complete a geographical audit of previous learning focusing on geographic processes, places and skills to inform teaching.
 Awareness of Geography taught at primary school is enhanced by offering support and guidance to local primary schools where sought.